SimSaladin/node-calc/README.md

 ---

-To build and run the web interface:
+To build the web interface:

     cd node-calc-web
-    grunt test
+    npm install

-    grunt serve
+Run tests with `grunt test`.
+Start devel server with `grunt serve`.

 The second command starts your browser in http://localhost:9000.